 - g.
 Authored and published articles on the teaching of his/her discipline. - h.
 Clear and effective course design (e.g., syllabi with clearly stated learning outcome objectives and requirements, study guides/notes/ overheads/Power Points composed by the faculty member). - i.
 Assignments and activities (e.g., homework, papers, projects, readings, labs) that stimulate intellectual interest and promote and advance student learning and critical thinking. - j.
 Assessment of student learning (e.g., samples of exams/quizzes, student work, rubrics). - k.
 Recognitions and awards for outstanding teaching. - 1.
-Evaluations from service-learning partners or co-instructors. - m.
-University required student evaluations (ISQ's). - n.
-Optional student evaluations administered by the faculty member. - o.
+Evaluations from community-based partners or co-instructors. - m.
+University required student evaluations (ISQ's).7 - n.
+Optional student evaluations administered by the faculty member.8 - o.
 Any other documentation or information the faculty member thinks should be taken into account in the completion of his/her teaching performance evaluation. - (2) The evaluator must take into account any relevant materials submitted by the faculty member.
-All ratings shall be based on a comprehensive view of the faculty member's pedagogical activities and performance based on the criteria listed in Article 18.4 (a) (1). - (3) Rating Structure for Teaching. - a.
-A rating of Meets Expectations will be demonstrated by a satisfactory level of accomplishment based upon the metrics listed in Article 18.4(a)(1) and (2).
-A faculty member who attains this level will also have successfully met the normal performance standards for teaching which include: meeting classes as scheduled throughout the entire semester; holding the required minimum number of office hours; submitting the required annual self-
+All ratings shall be based on a comprehensive view of the faculty member's pedagogical activities and performance based on the criteria listed in Article 18.4 (a) (1). - (3) The University values community-based teaching that demonstrates a deep engagement with local, regional, national and/or global communities.
+Community-based teaching may be considered during annual performance evaluation if requested by the faculty member. - (4) Rating Structure for Teaching9.

-&lt;sup>7 Required student evaluations are not optional and must be included in the annual self-evaluation portfolio.
+7 Required student evaluations are not optional and must be included in the annual evaluation portfolio.

-&lt;sup>8 If a faculty member elects to administer other forms of assessing student opinion in addition to those required by the University, the faculty member shall not be required to include the results of those alternative measures in support of his/her evaluation.
+8 If a faculty member elects to administer other forms of assessing student opinion in addition to those required by the University, the faculty member shall not be required to include the results of those alternative measures in support of his/her evaluation.

-&lt;sup>9 The rating structure presented here is intended to serve as a model.
+9 The rating structure presented here is intended to serve as a model.
 The relative weighting of the criteria to be evaluated may be determined as specified in Article 9, Guidelines for Application of University Criteria.